canwe/blog/_posts/2009-07-28-log4j-tutorial-how-to-send-the-log-messages-to-a-file.md

   - log4j
   - log4j-tutorial
 ---
-# Log4j Tutorial : How to send the log messages to a File using Appender

 In the previous post of the Log4j tutorial series, I wrote about the very basics of [adding Log4j logging to your project][1].
 In this post, I'll explain how to create a File Appender to log messages into a file, instead of console.